PX4/PX4-user_guide/en/advanced_config/bootloader_update.md

 A case where you may need to update is newer Pixhawk boards that install FMUv2 firmware: [Firmware > FMUv2 Bootloader Update](../config/firmware.md#bootloader).
 :::

-## Building the new PX4 bootloader yourself
+## Building the new PX4 Bootloader Yourself

 Boards starting with FMUv6X (STM32H7) use the in-tree PX4 bootloader.
 Older boards use the bootloader from the legacy [PX4 bootloader](https://github.com/PX4/Bootloader) repository.
 Please refer to the instructions in the README to learn how to use it.